Our Vision

 Dear Friends.

-Next year, marks the 60th anniversary of the New York City Landmarks Law.
+This year marks the 60th anniversary of the New York City Landmarks Law.
 In 1965, the New York City Landmarks Law was enacted in order to protect historic landmarks and neighborhoods from precipitate decisions to destroy or fundamentally alter their character.
 The law also established the creation of a permanent New York City Landmarks Preservation Commission.
 The Commission is authorized to designate a building to be a “landmark” on a particular “landmark site,” or to designate an area as a “historic district.”
 The legal definition of a landmark stipulates that the building must be at least 30 years old, and have either historical or architectural merit, as determined by the Commission.

 The 1973 amendments to New York City’s Landmarks Law established interior landmarks, scenic landmarks, and historic districts.
 Today, the Landmarks Law continues to be the most significant tool used by preservationists in the fight to protect their cherished landmarks.